ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Device, each slot is an Attester, and the main slot is the lead Attester.

 Another example is a multi-chassis router composed of multiple single carrier-grade routers.
-The multi-chassis router provides higher throughput by interconnecting multiple routers and can be logically treated as one router for simpler management.
+Multi-chassis router setups create redundancy groups that provide higher throughput by interconnecting multiple routers in these groups, which can be treated as one logical router for simpler management.
-A multi-chassis router provides a management point that connects to the Verifier.
+A multi-chassis router setup provides a management point that connects to the Verifier and typically designated a main router in the group.
-Other routers are only connected to the main router by the network cables, and therefore they are managed and appraised via this main router's help.
+Other routers in the multi-chassis setup are connected to the main router only via physical network links and are therefore managed and appraised via the main router's help.
-So, in this case, the multi-chassis router is the Composite Device, each router is an Attester and the main router is the lead Attester.
+In consequence, a multi-chassis router setup is the Composite Device, each router is an Attester and the main router is the lead Attester.

 {{composite}} depicts the conceptual data flow for a Composite Device.